-Standard Reference Material[®] 3186
+Standard Reference Material® 3182

-Phosphate Anion (PO4^{3-}) Standard Solution
+Chloride Anion (Cl-) Standard Solution

-Lot No. 090723
+Lot No. 060925

-This Standard Reference Material (SRM) is intended for use as a primary calibration standard for the quantitative determination of phosphate using anion ion chromatography (IC) or other methods.
-A unit of SRM 3186 consists of five 10 mL sealed borosilicate glass ampoules of solution prepared gravimetrically to contain a known mass fraction of phosphate dissolved in filtered (0.22 μ m) water having a minimum resistivity of 18 M Ω cm.
+This Standard Reference Material (SRM) is intended as a primary standard for the quantitative determination of chloride using anion ion chromatography (IC) or other methods.
+A unit of SRM 3182 consists of five 10 mL sealed borosilicate glass ampoules of solution.
+The solution is prepared gravimetrically to contain a known mass fraction of chloride dissolved in filtered (0.22 $\mu$ m) water having a minimum resistivity of 18 M $\Omega$ cm.